DEFRA/ffc-grants-eligibility-checker/README.md

 ## Pipeline
-The pipeline is spread across Jenkins and Azure DevOps (for historical reasons - please see the docs listed at the bottom).
-When a PR is raised/updated testing is run.
-When the PR is merged into main testing is run then a container is built.
-This is then deploy through the environments with various gates.
-This is as follows:
+The pipeline uses both Jenkins and Azure DevOps (ADO) due to historical reasons.
+Refer to the documentation links below for more details on the setup of each.
+When a pull request (PR) is raised or updated, tests are executed.
+Upon merging the PR into the main branch, tests run again and a container is built, which is then deployed through environments with various gates as outlined below:

 |Step|Jenkins|ADO|Gate|App Config|
 | -------- | ------- | ------- | ------- | ------- |